Skip to content

 • Name - The document will show the property owner's name and may include their contact details.

-• Property Identification - The document will identify the property through a physical address, legal description, and other identifying factors.
+• Property Identification - The document will identify the property through its physical address, legal description, and other determining factors.

 • Boundaries - The record will show the property's boundaries, including the lengths and angles.